zuyd-projects/cyber-scope/ssh-log-monitor/README.md

 ## ✨ Credits

-- Built with ❤️ using Go, gRPC, and `ip-api.com
+- Built with ❤️ using Go, gRPC, and system-level Linux logs.